 Afterwards, wipe the anal area with a moist wipe or damp cloth to keep the area clean.
 Giving your cat a treat as a reward afterwards may help to make your cat happy and more cooperative next time.

 If your cat will allow you, a warm bath might also help move things along.
 Running warm water on your cat’s belly can stimulate the muscles that move the bowels.
 Allowing them to relieve themselves without further assistance.

-Managing the Diet
+Managing the Diet for Healthy Bowel Movements

 A healthy poop comes from a healthy diet.
 For a successful elimination you want to avoid poop that is too hard or too soft.
 Adjusting your dog’s diet may be necessary, too much fiber may lead to further constipation.
 Make sure your dog stays hydrated and drinks enough water.
 Water will help to keep your dog’s food easily move through their body.

 If your pet is long haired, shaving the hair around the bottom down will help keep your dog’s rear clean and sanitary.

 Improving the ease of bowel movement is simple, improve the quality of the stools.
 You want to your dog to produce firm, well-formed, inoffensive, non-sticky, low odor stools.
 To improve your dog’s stool, use only high-quality foods, you may need to experiment with what works best with your dog’s digestive system and ask your Vet for suggestions.
 Helping you to avoid coming home to a smelly house.